Mr J Hobbis

 November 2017: Year 11 Visit to the National Archives

-January 2018: Holocaust Survivor (John Fieldsend) Visit to Year 10
+January 2018: Holocaust Survivor (John Fieldsend) visit and Year 10 & 11 visit to York to explore a nuclear bunker

 February 2018: GCSE History Visit to Berlin